 Table of Contents

 My First Yogurt Maker

 My very first yogurt maker was a Yogourmet, and I feel that it was an excellent yogurt maker for me as a beginner.
 I still have it because I found it to be useful for some cheesemaking applications.
-Though it’s not available anymore, I have seen the odd one on ebay and Amazon.
+Though it’s not available anymore, I have seen the odd one on eBay and Amazon.

 What’s unique about the Yogurmet yogurt maker is that it uses a small amount of water to keep the heat even and consistent.
 It turned out to be incredibly reliable.
-Though it has been many years since I’ve used it as an actual yogurt maker, I wouldn’t complain if I had to rely on it for yogurt making again.
+Though it has been many years since I’ve used it as an actual yogurt maker, I wouldn’t complain if I had to rely on it again.
 It never made a bad batch of yogurt.

 Besides being a lovely technique for yogurt incubating, I liked the 2-quart container that came with it.
 I even invested in a second container, and I still use both for yogurt storage to this day.
-They are very durable, dishwasher safe.
+They are very durable and dishwasher safe.
 And I’ve dropped them on the hard kitchen tile floor several times, and they haven’t broken.

 I hope Yogourmet puts these back in production because they are simple, hardy, and reliable yogurt makers.